ReneRautenbach/Angular-5-chat-app/README.md

-# Javascript chat app ith rooms
+# Javascript chat app with chat rooms

 # About